Itangalo/TestGrading/README.md

 TestGrading
 ===========

-Scripts for setting up Google Spreadsheets to collect and sum up scores from (school) tests.
+Scripts for setting up Google spreadsheets to collect and sum up scores from (school) tests.
+Usable only inside Google spreadsheets.